openmrs/openmrs-contrib-addonindex/README.md

 This application is bandwidth-heavy on its first run (e.g. it downloads all OMOD versions to inspect their configuration).
- If you want to save bandwidth, set this in your custom config:
+ If you want to save bandwidth, set this in your custom config (though this will lose some functionality, like being able to fetch modules by their package):

     scheduler:
       fetch_details_to_index: